-#ConsentConscious works to provide comprehensive, trauma-informed consent education to support the overall health, pleasure, and safety for Black people.
+#ConsentConscious works to provide comprehensive, trauma-informed consent education to support health, pleasure, and safety.

 “Thanks for Asking” - An Affirmative Consent Poem

 Written and Performed by: Candace Liger, Founder of Center for Body Autonomy

 Being #ConsentConscious is the first step to reducing harm and sexual violence.